 When gummies turn brown: treat it as a quality signal

 Polyphenol gummies often darken over time.
-It’s easy to dismiss this as a “cosmetic” issue, but from a manufacturing standpoint, color drift is often an early warning sign that the system is under stress-typically oxidative stress or an ingredient interaction that’s accelerating change.
+It's tempting to write it off as just cosmetic.
+But from a manufacturing standpoint, color drift is often an early warning sign — typically oxidative stress or an ingredient interaction speeding things up.

-What makes this especially useful is that color changes can help you pinpoint root causes faster than potency alone, because the visual trend often moves earlier.
+What's useful?
+Color changes often pinpoint root causes faster than potency, because the visual trend shows up earlier.

 - Excess oxygen exposure during mixing or transfer